sandhyat/AlgorithmicBias_Delirium_ML4H22022/README.md

 The psql queries for MIMICIII extraction can be found in MIMIC3-delirium_extraction.txt file.

-For processing the datasets, partitioning into train-test and training the RF (others models were also tried), we used the file Delirium_model_fairness_testing.py and Delirium_model_fairness_testing_MIMIC.py for EHR_Prop (Epic) and MIMIC-III respectively.
+For processing the datasets, partitioning into train-test and training the RF (others models were also tried), we used the file Delirium_model_fairness_testing.py and Delirium_model_fairness_testing_MIMIC.py for ACTFAST (Epic) and MIMIC-III respectively.

 For computing the groupwise performance as reported in the paper, we used Differential_perf_generator.py and Differential_per_generator_MIMIC.py.